ayacoo/redirect_tab/README.md

 ## 5 Thanks / Notices

 Special thanks to Georg Ringer and his [news][3] extension.
 A good template to build a TYPO3 extension.
 Here, for example, the structure of README.md is used.

 This extension is a result of a core proof of concept and uses many parts of the TYPO3 core, especially parts of the redirect extension.

 [1]: https://getcomposer.org/

 [2]: https://semver.org/

 [3]: https://github.com/georgringer/news

+## 6 Support

+If you are happy with the extension and would like to support it in any way, I would appreciate the support of social institutions.